 Gametophyte: Definition, Structure, Formation, Types, Functions, Description, Characteristics

-The plant or algae genotype alternates gametophyte with the sporophyte phase in the haplontic cycle.
+The plant or algae genotype alternates between the gametophyte and sporophyte phases in the haplontic cycle.
 The gametophyte is a plant carrying out mitosis to produce either sperm or eggs.
-It has a key role in sexual reproduction, as it allows genetic diversity and adaptation to be achieved by receiving different types of gametes that unite to form a diploid zygote.
+It has a key role in sexual reproduction, as it allows genetic diversity and adaptation to be achieved by the fusion of gametes to form a diploid zygote.
 This is characterised by two very different phases - a haploid gametophyte and a diploid sporophyte, which reproduces the gametophyte.
-A cycle of this nature ensures that there is a lot of variation and complexity in the development and reproduction of plants.
+A cycle of this nature provides a lot of variation and complexity in the development and reproduction of plants.

 These plants have a life cycle that shows alternation of two phases: a haploid gametophyte and a diploid sporophyte.
 Such a process of alteration of generations guarantees genetic diversity and adaptation to changes in the environment.
-In this cycle, a sporophyte goes through meiosis to produce spores that develop into gametophytes.
-In another process, gametophytes form gametes which fuse to give a new sporophyte.
+In this cycle, a sporophyte goes through different stages of meiosis to produce spores that develop into gametophytes.
+In another process, gametophytes form gametes, which fuse to give a new sporophyte.

 The sporophyte would be the diploid phase of the plant life cycle of spores produced by meiosis; that is, the gametophyte is the haploid phase that gives rise to gametes by mitosis.
 In vascular plants, the sporophyte is the dominant visible generation, and the gametophyte generation is frequently reduced.
 In non-vascular plants, such as mosses, the gametophyte generation is the dominant phase.